 The distributor will also attack the campaign trail on behalf of director Patty Jenkins in an attempt to have her nominated for Best Director at 2018’s ceremony.

-If Variety’s reports are true, Warner Bros. would be set to invest millions of dollars in distributing special DVD copies of the film to voters and paying for stars to appear on both coasts as a part of the campaign trail, as well as putting on special screenings of the film to ‘honoured guests’.
+If Variety’s reports are true, Warner Bros. are be set to invest millions of dollars in distributing special DVD copies of the film to voters and paying for stars to appear on both coasts as a part of the campaign trail, as well as putting on special screenings of the film to ‘honoured guests’.
 With such a high level of investment needed to successfully campaign for a spot in one of the main categories, this report suggests that Warner Bros. are confident of their chances.